NETWAYS/foreman-training/installation/04_installation.md

  * reverse=0.0.10.in-addr.arpa
  * forwarders=8.8.8.8,8.8.4.4

-DNS should be enabled and configured with the following parameters:
+DHCP should be enabled and configured with the following parameters:

  * interface=eth0
  * gateway=10.0.0.1
  * range=10.0.0.100-10.0.0.200
- * nameserver=10.0.0.1
+ * nameserver=10.0.0.2

 #### Expected result: